 - How much does NetSuite cost per user?

-- How can I be sure I'm saving money on NetSuite cost?
+- How can I save money on NetSuite cost?

 Therefore we bundled all of our best content together for create "The Ultimate NetSuite Pricing Guide".

 This guide is designed for business leaders considering NetSuite ERP solutions.
 Our goal is to arm you with the necessary information on how to get the most out of your NetSuite evaluation and purchase experience.

 And ultimately to help NetSuite buyers avoid saying: "if only I had known..."

 Note, NetSuite Solution Providers are not able to publish detailed NetSuite pricing information online.
 All pricing info listed below was curated from various websources.
 To get an accurate up-to-date estimate click on the blue box to calculate your NetSuite estimate.

 - NetSuite Pricing: How to Save Big on NetSuite Cost

 - NetSuite Pricing: NetSuite CRM & ERP Pricing Model Explained